 As the previous section showed, bootstrapping is probably your best bet, so long as you partner with a proven brand like Pestmaster.
 You can learn about all the ways we reduce your personal risk by visiting the Pestmaster “Why Franchise” page.

 But there’s plenty we do to help beyond reducing your risk of bootstrapping.
 Here’s just a few ways we can help you finance your pest control business startup in 2020:

-- Pestmaster Services minimizes start-up costs and overhead.
+- Pestmaster minimizes start-up costs and overhead.
 The total initial investment cost ranges between $30,000 and $85,000, which is what most franchisees pay just for their franchise fee, according to Entrepreneur magazine.
 This amount includes as much as $30,000 of working capital to retain in case of shortfalls in the early months.
 Our business model also cuts overhead costs by minimizing equipment/inventory requirements and allowing owners to operate out of their home.

-- Pestmaster Services offers in-house financing.
+- Pestmaster offers in-house financing.
 We cover up to 50% of the cost of the franchise fee for qualified individuals.

-- Pestmaster Services connects entrepreneurs to reliable lenders.
+- Pestmaster connects entrepreneurs to reliable lenders.
 We’ve built relationships with reliable third-party lenders who can help you launch your pest control business startup without brutal interest rates.